-In Figure 4-47 on page 81, the traffic matching the rules in each action set is routed to maps, applications, or monitoring tools.

-Figure 4-47: Connecting the Maps, Applications, and Monitoring Tools
+In Figure 47: Connecting the Maps, Applications, and Monitoring Tools on page 73, the traffic matching the rules in each action set is routed to maps, applications, or monitoring tools.
+Figure 47: Connecting the Maps, Applications, and Monitoring Tools

-- Click Show Targets to view details about the subnets and monitoring instances.The instances and the subnets that are being monitored are highlighted in orange. - 8.
-Click Deploy to deploy the monitoring session.
+7. Click Show Targets to view details about the subnets and monitoring instances.

+The instances and the subnets that are being monitored are highlighted in orange.

+8. Click Deploy to deploy the monitoring session.